Lundalogik/version-control-with-git/exercises/README.md

 Run `git log` and find the commit called "feat(exercises): add exercise on squashing commits".
 Then copy the hash of the commit just *before* that (i.e. the first *older* commit).

 Now run `git rebase -i <hash>`.

+You'll get a text file with all the commits listed in order, with the oldest one first.
+Below them is a comment explaining some of the commands you can use to squash, remove, or edit the different commits.

+The commit that adds the section about amending is a large-ish one, and I think it can be reasonable to keep that as its own separate commit.
+But I suggest squashing all the other commits into the first one.

+Now it's time to look at the exercise for "cherry-picking".
+See you there!